Flush the object cache

 VIP-CLI command examples

-are used in the VIP-CLI command examples below.
+For demonstration purposes, the <app-name> value example-app and the <env> value production are used in the VIP-CLI command examples below.
 Read more about how to target environments in VIP-CLI commands.

-For WordPress single sites, the object cache can be flushed with the WP-CLI command wp cache flush
+For WordPress single sites, the object cache can be flushed with the WP-CLI command wp cache flush:

 vip @example-app.production -- wp cache flush

-For WordPress multisite environments, a specific network site must be targeted with the --url
+For WordPress multisite environments, a specific network site must be targeted with the --url parameter in order for wp cache flush to successfully flush the object cache for that site.

-vip @example-app.production -- wp cache flush --url=http://example.com
+vip @example-app.production -- wp cache flush --url=example.com

-parameter, only the object cache of the main site (ID 1) will be flushed.
+If wp cache flush is run against a multisite environment without the --url parameter, only the object cache of the main site (ID 1) will be flushed.

 Flushing the object cache after a domain change

-commands might need to be run.
-For example, after a site launch or a domain change, the wp cache flush
+On a WordPress multisite, to fully flush persistent objects from the object cache multiple wp cache flush commands might need to be run.
+For example, after a site launch or a domain change, the wp cache flush command may need to be run for both the previous convenience domain value (e.g. example-app.go-vip.net) and the launched custom domain value (e.g. www.example.com):

 vip @example-app.production -- wp cache flush --url=example-app.go-vip.net